teacherseatdocs/teacherseat-developer-guide/how-tos/systems-development/admin-system.md

       "version": 0
     }
   },
-  permissions: [
+  "permissions": [
-    {name: 'TeacherSeat::Admin::IAM::Policies::Create', "Be able to create a new policy" }
+    {"name": "TeacherSeat::Admin::IAM::Policies::Create", "Be able to create a new policy" }
   ]
 }
 ```